msantos/sut/README.md

     {filter_out, Fun} allows filtering and manipulation of IPv6 packets received from the tun device.

-    Filtering functions take 2 argments: the packet payload (a binary) and the tunnel state:
+    Filtering functions take 2 arguments: the packet payload (a binary) and the tunnel state:

         -include("sut.hrl").